louwersj/ociForwardFunction/README.md

 ## Integrations

+### Google Logging - OCI Cloud Events
+Sending OCI logging to the Google Cloud Platform for inclusion in the Google Logging Service.
+This can be achieved by using the ociLogging2GcpLogging functionality.

+*Tested = No, Operational = No*

 ### Microsoft Azure Sentinel - OCI Cloud Events
 Sending OCI Cloud Events to Micorsoft Azure Sentinel for inclusion in a Azure Sentinel log workspace.
-This can be achieved by using the ociCloudEvents2azureSentinel functionalitly.
+This can be achieved by using the ociCloudEvents2azureSentinel functionality.
 [Documentation](ociCloudEvents2azureSentinel/README.md)

 *Tested = Yes, Operational = Yes*

 ### Microsoft Azure Sentinel - OCI logging
 Sending OCI logging to Micorsoft Azure Sentinel for inclusion in a Azure Sentinel log workspace.
-This can be achieved by using the ociLogging2azureSentinel functionalitly.
+This can be achieved by using the ociLogging2azureSentinel functionality.

 *Tested = No, Operational = No*